This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Ciudad Real is a quick stop to admire the 14th-century Puerta de Toledo, one of the city’s original Mudéjar-era gates, and visit the Quixote Museum, dedicated to Miguel de Cervantes’ classic Spanish novel, Don Quixote.

-Next up, riding the Cerro Calderico mountain and with the 12th century Castle of La Muela as a backdrop, are the Consuegra Windmills (Molinos de Viento de Consuegra).
-This line of twelve perfectly restored tower mills, described in the story of Don Quixote, are one of the most iconic landmarks in Spain.
+Next up, riding the Cerro Calderico mountain and with the 12th-century Castle of La Muela as a backdrop, are the Consuegra Windmills (Molinos de Viento de Consuegra).
+This line of twelve perfectly restored tower mills, described in the story of Don Quixote, is one of the most iconic landmarks in Spain.

 El Toboso is your next stop.
 Famous for being the hometown of the fictitious Dulcinea, lover of Don Quixote, El Toboso has a great many pretty corners and traditional buildings of masonry and whitewashed walls.
 Don’t miss the House of Dulcinea, a traditional La Mancha structure from the 16th century, which has been beautifully renovated.